360-info/report-energy-transition/README.md

 The site builds from the `src` dubdirectory to `dist`.

-## Analysis
+## Reproduce the analysis

-Our analysis of IRENA data is done in R and can be found in `analysis.r`.
+Our analysis of IRENA data is done in [R](http://r-project.org) and can be found in `analysis.r`.
 It creates `src/data/irena-totals.geojson`.

 # Help